ann8th/landing-page/README.md

 This is a landing page dedicated to Marcus Aurelius - the Stoic Emperor.

-The landing page was created applying the coding skills developed with The Odin Project (TOP) - Foundation Path, and a bit of external resources - youtube tutorials from Kevin Powell and Google searches.
+The landing page was created applying the coding skills developed with The Odin Project (TOP) - Foundations Path, and a bit of external resources - youtube tutorials from Kevin Powell and Google searches.
 The landing page project is part of TOP curriculum, and was built with HTML, and CSS Flexbox.